yoitsro/hapi-access-token/README.md

 var Boom = require('boom');
 var server = new Hapi.Server(8000);

-// Register bell with the server server.pack.register(require('hapi-access-token'), function (err) {
+// Register hapi-access-token with the server server.register(require('hapi-access-token'), function (err) {

-    // Declare an authentication strategy using the bell scheme
+    // Declare an authentication strategy using the hapi-access-token scheme server.auth.strategy('hapi-access-token', 'hapi-access-token', {
-    // with the name of the provider, cookie encryption password,
-    // and the OAuth client credentials.
-    server.auth.strategy('hapi-access-token', 'hapi-access-token', {
         accessTokenKeyName: 'access_token', // The query parameter key you'll be specifying the access token in,
         profileUrl: 'https://graph.facebook.com/me?access_token=', // The url to get the user's profile,